SmileiPIC/Smilei/doc/Sphinx/Use/namelist.rst

     :type: a list of two floats
     :default: ``[ 0., 0. ]``

+    An extra delay for the time envelopes of :math:`B_y` and :math:`B_z`, expressed in terms of phase (:math:`=\omega t`).
+This delay is applied to the :py:data:`time_envelope`, but not to the carrier wave.
+    This option is useful in the
-    An extra phase for the time envelopes of :math:`B_y` and :math:`B_z`.
-Useful in the case of elliptical polarization where the two temporal profiles might have a slight delay due to the mismatched :py:data:`phase`.
+    case of elliptical polarization where the two temporal profiles should have a slight delay due to the mismatched :py:data:`phase`.